 After teaching and practising for ten years in France and New Zealand, Marc was appointed at Monash University in 2007 in the Translation & Interpreting Studies Program.
 Since then, he has been involved in the curriculum design of units and courses which he teaches and coordinates, at undergraduate and postgraduate level.
 He is also conducting research on the training of translators and interpreters.

 Marc is an experienced conference interpreter and translator (Eng-Fr) accredited by NAATI, The Australian National Accreditation Authority for Translators and Interpreters, and a full member of the AUSIT (Australia), the AALITRA (Australia) and the NZSTI (New Zealand).
 He regularly works as a conference interpreter during international meetings in the Asia Pacific region, as well as for governments and embassies.
 He also recently had the opportunity to translate books on the history of Australian aborigines and on the Maori arts and culture into French.

 In 2007, Marc was the recipient of the Australian AUSIT National Award for “Excellence in Translating” for the translation into French of a report on the war in Iraq which won its author, NZ journalist Jon Stephenson, the 2006 International Bayeux Prize for War Correspondents.
 The pair won the prize for a second time in 2011 with a translation of a report on the involvement of the NZ forces in Afghanistan.

 Marc has a strong interest in pedagogy and teaching methods, in the didactics of Translation and Interpreting Studies and in curriculum design of T&I academic and professional courses, in the different roles of translators and interpreters, in the methodology of T&I evaluation, and in the training and education of professionals T&I.

-As Marc is an active T&I practitioner and a firm believer that practice and research inform each other, he is currently enrolled in a PhD which focuses on the training of professional translators and interpreters in the 21st century from a practice-informed research perspective.
-His research investigates the cyclical process of practice informing research, research informing training, and training informing practice.
+As Marc is an active T&I practitioner and a firm believer that practice and research inform each other, he has recently completed a PhD which focuses on the training of professional translators and interpreters in the 21st century from a practice-informed research perspective.
+His research investigates the cyclical process of practice informing research, research informing training, and training informing practice, as well as the use of technology in T&I training.